Reducing the Resources Required by ADAPT-VQE Using Coupled Exchange Operators and Improved Subroutines: Results

 Note that step \ref{step:meas_gradients} implies the same number of measurements for CEO-, QEB- and Qubit-ADAPT-VQE, because these operators are all formed from the same set of Pauli strings.
 The cost is $\mathcal{O}(N^5)$, where $N$ is the number of spin-orbitals \cite{anastasiou2023}.
 However, the total measurement cost will depend on the number of iterations.
 Modified step 3 requires knowing the gradients of some QE evolutions, but such gradients are always linear combinations of gradients of OVP-CEO evolutions.
 Thus, all data required in step 3 of CEO-ADAPT-VQE was already collected in step 2.

-Given that they generate unitaries with different properties, we wish to consider one candidate from each set (OVP and MVP) in each iteration.
-The first question is then how to select the best candidate from each set, considering that MVP-CEOs do not have a unique variational parameter.
-The selection criterion could be generalized to the sum of the gradient magnitudes of each independently parameterized constituent.
+In formulating a variant of ADAPT-VQE with CEOs, the main question is which operator to choose in each iteration.
+ADAPT-VQE typically chooses operators based on the gradient selection criterion; however, since MVP-CEOs do not have a unique variational parameter, this criterion does not straightforwardly apply to them.
+The criterion could be generalized to the sum of the gradient magnitudes of each independently parameterized constituent; for an MVP-CEO, this would correspond to the sum of the gradient magnitudes of all the QEs it contains, while for an OVP-CEO this would be the gradient magnitude as usual.

 However, note that the gradient magnitude associated with $T_n^{OVP-CEO}$ is the sum of the gradient magnitudes of its constituent QEs.
 To see this, consider two OVP-CEOs acting on the same set of spin-orbitals, $T^{(OVP-CEO,+)}$ and $T^{(OVP-CEO,-)}$.
 By the triangle inequality, the gradient magnitude associated with each is bounded above by the sum of the magnitudes of the gradients associated with the constituent QEs.
 If the latter gradients have the same sign, $T^{(OVP-CEO,+)}$ saturates the bound; if the signs are opposite, $T^{(OVP-CEO,-)}$ does.
 Since $T_n^{OVP-CEO}$ is by definition the OVP-CEO associated with the highest gradient, its type (sum/difference) is the one which saturates the bound.
 Thus, the gradient associated with the selected OVP-CEO is the same as what we would obtain applying the generalized gradient criterion to the MVP-CEO formed from the same QEs.
-As such, we expect a similar result from considering the OVP-CEO and the MVP-CEO associated with the highest (generalized) gradient magnitude within the corresponding operator set, or considering the OVP-CEO associated with the highest gradient and the MVP-CEO acting on the same spin-orbitals.
-We choose the latter option, and consider OVP-CEOs exclusively in step \ref{step:meas_gradients}.
+In summary, the three operators